Buddhist Chaplain

 Services and events

-Drop in to the monthly “Ch’an and Chat” at Room 1303 in the UBC Life Building every second Thursday from 3:30 to 4:30 pm during the Winter Session, except for statutory holidays.
+Drop in to the “Ch’an and Chat” at Room 1303 in the UBC Life Building every first Wednesday of the month from 5:00 to 6:30 pm from Oct 1, 2025, except for statutory holidays.

 • One-on-one spiritual guidance